psolbach/ordnung/README.md

 ```

 Elements should be of equal width but variable height and ``float: left``.
 After layout, the container height will be adjusted to the condensed height of the elements.

+## Compatibility
+Ordnung.js uses CSS-transforms to move stuff around.
+This is a widely supported property, pleaase refer to [Can I Use](http://caniuse.com/#feat=transforms2d) for specifics.
+As we're not implementing a bin packing algorithm, Ordnung only works with _fixed-width_ columns, just like the original Isotope.

 ## Credits
 Inspired by Isotope by [Metafizzy](http://metafizzy.co)